shaonsina/sina-extension-for-elementor/readme.txt

 = Can I use it free? =

 Yes.
 It's totally free.
-We also have a PRO version.
+We also have a [PRO](https://sinaextra.com/sina-addon-for-elementor/) version.

 == Changelog ==

 = 3.2.13 - 12-05-2020 =
-Added: After Logout URL Settings
+Added: After Logout Redirect URL Settings
 Added: Some Optins to Blog Posts
 Added: Some Optins to Posts Carousel